-• Knowledge and understanding- understanding physical changes, gaining awareness of human sexuality and learning about contraception and appropriate, available advice services.
+• Knowledge and understanding- understanding physical changes during puberty, gaining awareness of human sexuality and in upper KS2, the biological aspect of reproduction.

 Our SRE curriculum is closely matched to the most recent Department for Education guidance: Relationships Education, Relationships and Sex Education (RSE) and Health Education: Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers.
 The full document can be viewed on the government's website.